juniorUsca/download-sftp-files-action/README.md

 ### `fail-if-no-files`

-Whether to fail if files are not found.
+Specifies whether the action should fail if files are not found.
 Default is `'false'`.
+Set to `'true'` to enable this behavior.
-To Activate, set to `'true'`.
+If set to `'true'`:
+- When `file-patterns` are used, the action fails if no files are found that match the specified patterns.
+- When `file-names` are used, the action fails if any of the specified files are not found.

 ## Outputs